nathanpotter17/emcc-wasm/README.md

 See https://emscripten.org/docs/tools_reference/emsdk.html#command-line-syntax for full emsdk command list.

-## Start Building or Running Examples

-Mac / Linux / Windows: `bash build.sh`

-Run using VSCode's Live Server or any other server, to serve the HTML file at the root.
-It contains all examples served from the build folder.

-Note: If you are using Windows, using Wasmtime to run files requires .msi installation from https://github.com/bytecodealliance/wasmtime/releases.

-Note: If you are using Windows, wat2wasm requires the WABT package from https://github.com/WebAssembly/wabt/releases and then ran via cmd.
-Ensure all path variables are set correctly.

-Mac / Linux: `curl https://wasmtime.dev/install.sh -sSf | bash`

-Otherwise, follow this guide: https://docs.wasmtime.dev/introduction.html for the most up-to-date usage of WASI.

 ## Get Started with Emscripten Compiler

-Emscripten is a compiler that allows you to compile multi-lingual code to WebAssembly Binary by being tightly coupled with LLVM, Clang, Binaryen, and Closure Compiler.
+Emscripten is a compiler that allows you to compile code from any LLVM based language to WebAssembly Binary by being tightly coupled with LLVM, Clang, Binaryen, and Closure Compiler.

 `emcc hello.c -o out.js`